New Mexico deputies to compete in Atlantic Ocean rowing competition

 “We’re going across the ocean literally on just the oars, there’s no propeller, there’s no sail, nothing like that, we’re just on the oars rowing, rowing to the Caribbean,” Slindee said in a phone interview with KRQE News 13 Tuesday.

 The planned race will be a first for both deputies who are now raising funds to get a boat and supplies for their journey.
-“I grew up on the ocean, but I’ve never rowed,” Pfetzer told News 13.
+“I grew up on the ocean, but I’ve never rowed,” said Pfetzer.

 What’s driving the northwest New Mexico deputies to take on the ocean is an effort to help other first responders.
 “There are psychological traumas experienced by first responders,” Pfetzer said.